facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 `form` is a top-level config object with the following attributes:

+- `id` - Unique HTML id of the form, in case we need to refer to it from custom handlers code (String, Optional)
+- `classes` = Custom classes that you can use to restyle element or refer to it from custom handlers code (String, Optional)
 - `instruction` - HTML content describing this form; it is located before all contained sections (String, Optional)
 - `title` - HTML header of the form (String)
 - `submit_button` - Button to submit the whole form and thus finish a task (Object)
+    - `id` - Unique HTML id of the button, in case we need to refer to it from custom handlers code (String, Optional)
     - `instruction` - Text shown above the "Submit" button (String, Optional)
     - `text` - Label shown on the button (String)
     - `tooltip` - Browser tooltip shown on mouseover (String, Optional)
+    - `triggers` - Functions that are being called on available React-events (`onClick`, see [JS trigger insertion](#js-trigger-insertion))
 - `sections` - **List of containers** into which form content is divided, for convenience; each section has its own validation messages, and is collapsible (Array[Object])

 ---